melvi-l/housp.nvim/README.md

 - [x] increase `copy_permalink` to allow character level selection `#L8C19-L21C39`.
 - [x] discriminate character selection to only github
-- [ ] `copy_snippet`: copy the selected code to a three backtick markdown snippet, with langage.
+- [x] `copy_snippet`: copy the selected code to a three backtick markdown snippet, with langage.
 If in a repository, also give the git remote permalink.
+- [ ] improve `copy_snippet` to escape backtick

 ## Disclaimer